 The Inquisition.
 That’s right.
 This is also a play about a man facing torture – which is also kind of relevant these days.

 In her pre-show curtain speech at the Undermain, director Owens expressly pointed to Brecht’s relevance today in terms of immigration and the international refugee crisis.
 Brecht fled Nazi Germany in 1933, eventually making his way to America.
 We took him in, Owens said.
 A point of pride, an anti-Trumpian openness.
 But she could have added yet another ironic, relevant wrinkle to our current immigration crackdown: Brecht also fled America.
-Or was driven out, depending.

 Five weeks before Charles Laughton’s debut on Broadway in ‘Galileo’ in 1947, Brecht was subpoenaed by the House Un-American Activities Committee, along with a host of other Hollywood writers.
 Before the committee, he dissembled, joked and mumbled, pretending not to understand what was being said – not unlike Galileo before the Inquisition.
 In fact, Brecht later also berated himself for being a coward.